-An obligation will be considered to be effectively immobilized if (1) it is represented by one or more global securities in physical form that are issued to and held by a clearing organization (or by a custodian or depository acting as an agent of the clearing organization) for the benefit of purchasers and under arrangements that prohibit transfer except to a successor clearing organization subject to the same terms, and (2) beneficial interest in the underlying obligation are transferrable only through a book entry system maintained by the clearing organization or its agent.
+An obligation will be considered to be effectively immobilized if (1) it is represented by one or more global securities in physical form that are issued to and held by a clearing organization (or by a custodian or depository acting as an agent of the clearing organization) for the benefit of purchasers and under arrangements that prohibit transfer except to a successor clearing organization subject to the same terms, and (2) beneficial interest in the underlying obligation is transferable only through a book-entry system maintained by the clearing organization or its agent.

-These bonds are considered to be in registered form if the holder may only obtain a physical certificate in bearer form when: (1) the clearing organization that maintains the book-entry system goes out of business without a successor; (2) the issuer defaults; or (3) definitive securities are issued at the issuer's request upon a change in tax law adverse to the issuer.
+These bonds are considered to be in registered form if the holder may only obtain a physical certificate in bearer form when (1) the clearing organization that maintains the book-entry system goes out of business without a successor, (2) the issuer defaults, or (3) definitive securities are issued at the issuer's request upon a change in tax law adverse to the issuer.
 See Notice 2012-20 for more information on registered form requirements.

 Foreign-targeted registered obligations.
-A registered bond issued after March 18, 2012, and before January 1, 2016, will also be considered to be in registered form if it is targeted to foreign markets, and portfolio interest treatment may apply even when you do not receive documentation regarding the beneficial owner of the bond.
+A registered bond issued after March 18, 2012, and before January 1, 2016, also will be considered to be in registered form if it is targeted to foreign markets, and portfolio interest treatment.

+ered to be in registered form if it is targeted to foreign markets, and portfolio interest treatment may apply even when you do not receive documentation regarding the beneficial owner of the bond.

 If the registered obligation is not targeted to foreign markets, you must receive documentation on which you may rely to treat the payee as a foreign person that is the beneficial owner of the interest.
 A registered obligation is targeted to foreign markets if it is sold (or resold in connection with its original issuance) only to foreign persons or to foreign branches of U.S. financial institutions in accordance with procedures similar to those provided under section 1.163-5(c) (2)(i) of the regulations.
 However, the procedure that requires the obligation to be offered for sale (or resale) only outside the United States does not apply if the registered obligation is offered for sale through a public auction.
 Also, the procedure that requires the obligation to be delivered outside the United States does not apply if the obligation is considered registered because it may be transferred only through a book-entry system and the obligation is offered for sale through a public auction.
 The documentation needed depends on whether the interest is paid to a financial institution, a member of a clearing organization, or to some other foreign person.
-See Notice 2012-20 and Treasury regulations section 1.871-14(e) for more information on foreign-targeted registered obligations.
+See Notice 2012-20 and Regulations section 1.871-14(e) for more information on foreign-targeted registered obliga-

 Obligations not in registered form and obligations issued before March 19, 2012.

-For obligations issued before March 19, 2012, interest on an obligation that is not in registered form (bearer obligation) is portfolio interest if the obligation is foreign-targeted.
-A bearer obligation is foreign-targeted if:
+For obligations issued before March 19, 2012, interest on an obligation that is not in registered form (bearer obligation) is portfolio interest if the obligation is foreign targeted.
+A bearer obligation is foreign targeted if:

-- There are arrangements to ensure that the obligation will be sold, or resold in connection with the original issue, only to a person who is not a United States person, - Interest on the obligation is payable only outside the United States and its possessions, and - The face of the obligation contains a statement that any United States person who holds the obligation will be subject to limits under the United States income tax laws.
+- There are arrangements to ensure that the obligation will be sold, or resold in connection with the original issue, only to a person who is not a U.S. person; - Interest on the obligation is payable only outside the United States and its possessions; and - The face of the obligation contains a statement that any U.S. person who holds the obligation will be subject to limits under the U.S. income tax laws.